-There can also be a variation of this migration strategy, something that we refer to as a carve-out strategy.
-In some cases the acquiring organization does not buy all of a company, but rather buys a division or even a subsidiary.
+In other cases the acquired organization may have an application that is vital, and no suitable integration target exists within the acquiring organization.
+In this case, we often refer to the strategy as migration.
+Simply put, it is picking up the application and moving it into the new infrastructure a division or even a subsidiary.
 In this case the application to be migrated or harmonized may contain some data which is not part of the acquisition.
 For example, Tres Pharma is a division of XYZ Pharma.
 Tres Pharma is acquired by Top Pharma.
 Tres Pharma and its parent, XYZ Pharma, have been using the one corporate standard for document management.
 That document management solution contains data from Tres Pharma and XYZ Pharma.
 It is not plausible or appropriate for Top Pharma to migrate the document management application into the new environment, as Top Pharma would then acquire data which does not properly belong to them (it belongs to XYZ Pharma).